Back to: SQL Server Tutorial For Beginners and Professionals

 - Different types of Concurrency Problems occurred in SQL Server

-- How to Overcome the Concurrency Problems in SQL Server?
+- How Do We Overcome the Concurrency Problems in an SQL Server?

 What is Concurrency in SQL Server?

-When we talk about transactions, one more thing which we need to handle is concurrency.
-Concurrency is nothing but is a situation where two users are trying to access the same information and while they are accessing the same information we do not want any kind of inconsistency result or abnormal behavior.
+When we talk about transactions, one more thing that we need to handle is concurrency.
+Concurrency is a situation where two users or transactions are trying to access the same information.
+While they access the same information, we do not want any inconsistent results or abnormal behavior.

 Understanding Concurrency with an example:

-We are going to use the following Customer table to understand the concurrency in SQL Server.
-If you look at the table, currently the customer whose id 1 is having the customer code Code_1.
-Similarly, the customer whose id 2 is having the customer code Code_2, and so on.
+We will use the following Customer table to understand Concurrency in SQL Server.
+If you look at the table, the customer whose ID 1 currently has the customer code Code_1.
+Similarly, the customer whose ID 2 has the customer code Code_2, and so on.

-Please use the below SQL Script to create the Customer table with the required sample data.
+Please use the SQL script below to create the Customer table with the required sample data.

 -- Create Customer Table CREATE TABLE Customer ( CustomerID INT PRIMARY KEY, CustomerCode VARCHAR(10), CustomerName VARCHAR(50) ) GO -- Insert data into Customer Table INSERT INTO Customer VALUES (1, 'Code_1', 'Ramesh') INSERT INTO Customer VALUES (2, 'Code_2', 'Suresh') INSERT INTO Customer VALUES (3, 'Code_3', 'David') INSERT INTO Customer VALUES (4, 'Code_4', 'John')